 Under Armour is internationally well ahead, not only in revenue but also in brand recognition.
 However, Lululemon seems to have the more stable and superior business model – their franchise agreement for the Middle East is an indication that the brand envisions future international brand growth, mainly via wholesale; so its profitability could get another boost.

 Looking at past brand growth and sales volume, Under Armour still seems to be the clear favourite to strengthen its position as the #3 sporting goods brand.
 However, it remains to be seen, whether Lulu’s balanced qualitative growth is potentially the smarter and healthier way for brand growth.
-Barbie vs Ken – retail vs wholesale, yoga vs football, balanced vs aggressive growth – the competition will remain exciting.
+Barbie vs Ken – retail vs wholesale, yoga vs football, balanced vs aggressive brand growth – the competition will remain exciting.

 About the Authors